adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Individual competitions are held on 500pc unreleased Ravensburger puzzles, and competitors have an hour and a half to either complete or finish as much of the puzzle as possible.

 My pairs partner, Michael, will compete in the Individual C Prelimiary round, the first round of competition that determines your placement in finals.
-You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/individual/C).
+He will be at table 45 and you will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/individual/C).

 The competition will happen at 2:00pm ET on Friday, March 27, 2026 and will be live streamed below.